-to outliers and better describes the behavior of firms in the middle of the distribution.
-In contrast to the past, imports and exports evolve quite differently.
-It is indeed possible to underline a stable trend in imports in 2014 and most of 2015, followed by a rise in the right part of the graph.
+outliers and better describes the behavior of firms in the middle of the distribution.
+In contrast to the trends in panel A, the quarterly averages plotted in panel B imports and exports evolve much more smoothly.
+It is indeed possible to identify a stable trend in imports in 2014 and most of 2015, followed by a rise towards the end of the time period plotted.
 The opposite is true for exports: the amount of exported goods from Switzerland constantly increased in 2014.
 This trend ended after the shock and total exports remained relatively constant in 2015 and 2016.
-The trend inversion for both variables is very likely to be driven by the exchange rate shock, which generated a change in prices making imports less costly while exports less convenient.
+The trend inversion for both variables is plausibly driven by the exchange rate shock, which generated a change in prices making imports less costly and exports more expensive.

-In Figure 3, I report the evolution of labor demand (panel A) and several measures of skill requirements.
+In figure 3, I report the evolution of labor demand (panel A) and several measures of skill requirements (panels B-F).
 The number of new jobs posted online by the firm in the sample, constantly decreases in 2014.
-This unusual declining pattern is consistent with the global employment in the Swiss context.
-The labor demand remains then quite stable in 2015 and slightly increases in 2016.
-The number of total skills identified in the text of job advertisements constantly increases (panel B), from approximately 3.1 skills required per job in the first quarter of 2014, to 3.6 in the last quarter of 2016.
-Panel C and D show the evolution of the routine intensity index (RTI) and the income associated with each job posted.
-To avoid mixing composition effects with change in salary, I consider the income of each occupation as fixed at its level in 2014.
-Therefore, any change has to be addressed only to a variation in the composition of labor demand in terms of jobs.
-The RTI does not vary
+This unusual declining pattern is consistent with employment in the Swiss context.19 Labor demand remains stable in 2015 and increases slightly in 2016.
+The number of total skills identified in the text of job advertisements constantly increases (panel B).
+It goes from approximately 3.1 skills required per job in the first quarter of 2014 to 3.6 in the last quarter of 2016.
+Panels C and D show the evolution of the routine intensity index (RTI) and the annual income associated with each job posted.20 To avoid mixing composition effects with change in salary, I consider the income of each

-15See www.bfs.admin.ch for a description of Swiss employment in the last decade.
+19See www.bfs.admin.ch for a description of Swiss employment in the last decade.